-The question of Return on Investment (ROI) on incentive programs has always been prevalent among CMO’s and channel marketing managers.
+The question of Promotional Spend Return on Investment (ROI) has always been prevalent among CMO’s and channel marketing managers.
 Obviously, the greater the monetary return – the better the program, but the question is usually one of how to best measure the true return on promotional spend.

 In today’s business world, measuring solely for financial impact isn’t cutting it anymore.
 People want a bigger competitive advantage in their respective markets, and they can’t do that solely based off bigger incentive numbers.